 The GRE is highly recommended but optional for this program.
 If you are submitting a GRE score, an official GRE General Test score must be sent directly by the Educational Testing Service (ETS).
 Please be advised that all applicants, regardless of their degree or major backgrounds, must submit GRE scores.
 There are no substitutes for the GRE, including the GMAT.
 A GRE score is valid if the examination was given no more than five years prior to the date your application is submitted.
 If your score has expired, you must re-take the exam.

 Statement of Purpose and Personal Statement

-Applicants are required to submit a statement of purpose.
-This statement provides an opportunity for applicants to demonstrate to the Admissions Committee how their previous academic training, research or interest areas, work experience, and any other relevant evidence based qualifications have prepared them to contribute to the UCLA MAS program and to the field.
+Applicants are required to submit a statement of purpose and personal statement.
+These statements provide an opportunity for applicants to demonstrate to the Admissions Committee how their previous academic training, research or interest areas, work experience, and any other relevant evidence based qualifications have prepared them to contribute to the UCLA MAS program and to the field.
 Both statements will also assist the committee in determining if a fellowship can be awarded.
 Please include your future career goals and how obtaining a MAS might help you reach your professional potential.

 Important degree preparation is likely to come from job experience, in addition to undergraduate education.
 Many applicants will have gained valuable work experience in fields that have, or need, quantitative thinking.
 We will highly value documented work experience in applying quantitative methods in research, business, or other professional environments.

-The statement can make direct references to the resume/CV.
+The statements can make direct references to the resume/CV.